A Quick Guide on How to Get to Munich [2026] + Travel Tips

 How to get to Munich from the airport

 Munich Franz Josef Strauss Airport is located 30 km from the city center and consists of 2 terminals.
-There are several ways to get from the airport to the city.
+There are different ways how to get to Munich from the airport, be it public transport or a taxi.
+A car rental is one more popular way how to get to Munich and then travel around the region.

-By train: Trains depart from the airport throughout the day, going to the center of Munich.
-You can get to the city by train in about 45 minutes; they depart from terminal No. 1 every 20 minutes.
+Trains depart from the airport throughout the day, going to the center of Munich.
+You can get to the city by train in about 45 minutesю They depart from terminal #1 every 20 minutes.
+A train is considered to be a fast and comfortable ways of how to get to Munich from the airport.

-By bus: Also, city buses depart from terminal No. 1, the duration of the trip varies greatly depending on traffic.
+Also, city buses depart from terminal #1.
+The duration of the trip varies greatly depending on traffic.
 On average, it is usually from 50 minutes to 1 hour and sometimes a bit more.
+A bus is a bit cheaper option of how to get to Munich from Munich airport.

-By taxi: You can also get to the city by taxi.
-Travel time also depends on traffic.
+You can also get to the city by taxi.
+The travel time also depends on traffic.
 You can order a taxi at the information desk upon arrival, or in advance via online transfer services such as Kiwitaxi or Intui.Travel.
 I carefully read the reviews of these online services and most of them are positive, so I can recommend both of them.
+Anyway, a taxi remains one of the most convenient ways of how to get to Munich.

 Munich public transport

-Munich is a large city, so public transport is needed here to move around.
-Please note the Old Center of Munich (the so-called “Altstadt”) is completely pedestrian, it is forbidden to use a car here.
+Munich is a large city, so public transport is needed to move around here.
+Please note the Old Center of Munich (the so-called “Altstadt”) is completely pedestrian, so it is forbidden to use a car here.
 If you are going to visit, for example, the BMW Museum or the Nymphenburg Palace, then you definitely need to use public transport too.

 All possible means of transport are available in Munich, including the city underground (U-bahn), commuter trains (S-Bahn), trams and buses.
 All of them are managed by a single transport system, called MVV.
 After some research, I discovered the following practical information: